My mother was taller than me when I graduated from college, but now I tower over her.

 Check it out yourself for free.
 Call (805) 453-6086 or email firstname.lastname@example.org to set up an appointment.
 See osteostrong.me

-Originally published in the Santa Barbara Independent on November 19, 2020.
-To read the section as it appeared in print, please click here.
+Originally published in The Santa Barbara Independent on August 12, 2021.
+Cover photo by Erick Madrid.
+To read this special section as it originally appeared in print, click here.